zhopto3/DialAttack/README.md

 | Validated Sample Count | 954330  | 24052  | 29763 | 75606           | 84970    | 711528  |
 | Duration (Hours)       | 1434.06 | 36.9   | 46.71 | 101.62          | 121.48   | 1074.82 |

-Working in a way that tries to use as much data as possible, we aim need to train ASR models that vary in how biased toward the Central dialect they are.
-Givent that the Balear dialect represents the "lower limit" in terms of data, I worked from the assumption that at most, we can have ~28.8 hours of Balear training data (80% of 36), and 3.6 hours each of Balear development and test data (10% each).
+Working in a way that tries to use as much data as possible, we aim to train ASR models that vary in how biased toward the Central dialect they are.
+Given that the Balear dialect represents the "lower limit" in terms of data, I worked from the assumption that at most, we can have ~28.8 hours of Balear training data (80% of 36 hr), and 3.6 hours each of Balear development and test data (10% each).

 The following is one possible set of dialect compositions, ranging from a condition where all the fine-tuning data is in the Central dialect (Model 1) to a condition where the fine-tuning data is perfectly balanced (Model 4).